Configure Link Aggregation Control Protocol

 CLI Quick Configuration

-copy the following commands, paste them into a text file, remove any
+To quickly configure, copy the following commands and paste into a text file.
+Remove any line

-line breaks, change any details necessary to match your network configuration,
+breaks, and change any details necessary to match your network

 set interfaces ge-0/0/6 ether-options 802.3ad ae0 set interfaces ge-0/0/7 ether-options 802.3ad ae0 set interfaces ae0 vlan-tagging set interfaces ae0 aggregated-ether-options lacp active periodic fast set interfaces ae0 unit 0 family ethernet-switching interface-mode trunk set vlan vlan1000 vlan-id 1000 set interfaces ae0 unit 0 family ethernet-switching vlan members vlan1000